 But in other Avian species, Bean shaped in the pigeon.
 Elongated, tubular, comma-shaped in passerines.
 Long and narrow in gulls.
 In proportion to body weight, the spleen is smaller in birds than mammals.

-Function of Chicken Spleen
+The function of Chicken Spleen

 2. It is the main organ for the proliferation of plasma cells which takes place in the red pulp into the chicken spleen.